toku-sa-n/programmer-dvorak-trainer/README.md

 This project uses [Source Code Pro font](https://fonts.google.com/specimen/Source+Code+Pro) via Google Fonts, and its license file is [licenses/source-code-pro.md](licenses/source-code-pro.md).

 The licenses for all the other codes and the whole project itself is AGPL 3.0 or later at your option.
+The license file is [licenses/AGPL](licenses/AGPL).